pirkkahuhtala/react-hook-form-intricacies/index.md

 ## TL;DR;

-- If something is wrong with the dirty state.
-Check default values.
+- If something is wrong with the dirty state or something weird is going on.
+Check default values. :-)

 ## Pain points